hwixley/Fall-Detection-Deep-Learning/README.md

 # Fall Detection Processing & Modelling

 This was developed for my Undergraduate Thesis in AI & Computer Science at the University of Edinburgh.
 Please find the link to my report attached to this repository.
+Overall ResNet152 proved to be the best performing model on a standardised, and shuffled dataset with a 2s window size which achieved 92.8% AUC, 87.28% sensitivity, and 98.33% specificity.

 <hr>

-## Live ECG Data During a Fall
+## Example of Live ECG Data During a Fall
 ![live_ecg_fall_data](https://user-images.githubusercontent.com/57837950/234981477-71fdd748-00c3-4ca7-a6d9-974659a8237d.gif)<br>
 (The section between the green and red bars represents a fall)